 One common misconception with our old cars is that there was a VIN number used on early Chevrolets.
-Chevrolet did not use a VIN (Vehicle Identification Number) until the mid 1950's.
-There are no stamped serial numbers on the frame so engine serial numbers were commonly used by Motor Vehicle Departments for registration purposes.
-A plate was used that gives detailed information about the vehicle but it was not generally used for vehicle identification - Car Number Plates.
+Chevrolet did not use a VIN (Vehicle Identification Number) until the mid 1950’s.
+There are no stamped serial numbers on the frame so engine serial numbers were most often used by Motor Vehicle Departments for registration purposes.
+A Car Number Plate plate was used that gives detailed information about the vehicle but it was not generally used for vehicle identification because it was easily removed.

 In the example above, the first number or numbers indicates the factory where the vehicle was manufactured.
 Referring to the table below, the number “6” indicates that the factory where this vehicle was manufactured was Oakland, California.

 The letters “BA” indicate that this was a 1932 series passenger vehicle and the model was called “Confederate”.
 The second table lists the 1925 to 1939 series and model designations that were used on all passenger cars and most trucks:

 5. Kansas City, Missouri

 6. Oakland, California